raspi/dirscanner/README.md

 ## Why?
 When there's 1000000+ files in multiple directories crawling can take minutes.
 With a `dirscanner` channel you can start parsing files more quickly.

+## Features

+* You can provide a filter function to the scanner which validates what files will be sent for processing.
+For example: get only files that are between 1-10 MiB.

 ## Example usage:

 ```go